Office of Student Development

 The faculty, staff, students and administration at Shippensburg University pride themselves on having a campus community that fosters student learning, teaches citizenship, and encourages personal development.
-An integral part of this community is the committed, student-centered people who comprise the Office of the Dean of Students.
+An integral part of this community is the committed, student-centered people who comprise the Office of Student Development.

-Staff members within the Office of the Dean of Students plan and deliver comprehensive programs and services:
+Staff members within the Office of Student Development plan and deliver comprehensive programs and services: